DataSF/datasf.github.io/academy/_posts/2017-08-09-health-impact-assessment-as-a-strategy-for-incorporating-health-and-equity-into-decision-making.md

 Because much of what influences health happens outside of the doctor’s office, local health departments analyze a multitude of decisions that have the greatest potential to improve or harm health.
 The San Francisco Department of Public Health plays a central role in factoring health into many local policies, plans, and programs, such as our transportation network, economic development projects, labor standards and climate change initiatives.
 This activity-based training will discuss different types of strategies and evidence-based tools used by health impact assessments that all analysts and managers can use to conduct a data analysis project from start to finish and determine whether a policy or plan will promote, enhance, or discourage health and equity.
 {: .present-before-paste}

-## What you'll learn in this course
+## What you’ll learn in this course

 * Examine the connection between health, equity, place, and policy
 * Explore the key elements of health impact assessment and how they can be applied to your data analysis projects: